 BACKUP MODE DESCRIPTION Turn off backup mode Disables the incremental backup daemon.
 In this mode the journal files are not backed up.
-Turn on data backup mode Sets the incremental backup daemon to backup all data journal pages.

-BACKUP MODE DESCRIPTION Turn on data and BLOB data is written to the journal and the BLOB backup mode is incremental backup daemon backs up all journal files.
+BACKUP MODE DESCRIPTION Turn on data backup mode Sets the incremental backup daemon to backup all data journal pages.
+Turn on data and BLOB backup mode is BLOB data is written to the journal and the incremental backup daemon backs up all journal files.

-Table 24-1 Backup Modes
+Table 25-1 Backup Modes